About

 Photo circa 1985, by my mom

 Gretchen has received a 2021 3Arts Make A Wave grant; a 2022 VIDA: Women in Literary Arts Fellowship for Writing Residency at SAFTA in Knoxville; and a 2022 Esteemed Artist Grant from Chicago’s Department of Cultural Affairs and Special Events.
+She participated in the 2025 Disquiet International Literary Program in Lisbon, focusing on speculative nonfiction.
 She teaches art and writing at Saint Xavier University in Chicago.